 In vitro fertilisation is the most common form of reproductive medicine and, since the issues which need to be solved are often complex, it is not always possible to get the desired result.

-Over the last few decades, the risks associated with in vitro fertilisation (FIV) have gone down considerably.
+Over the last few decades, the possible side effects or risks associated with in vitro fertilisation (FIV) have gone down considerably.

 - For different reasons, not being able to complete treatment with embryo transfer due to: